epidemian/advent-of-code-2022/README.md

 ### Day 21: Monkey Math

 A challenging part 2.
 I used a recursive function that "solves" a given "variable" (monkey name) up the chain of uses until it reaches the root monkey.

+### Day 22: Monkey Map

+Maddeningly hard part 2.
+I ended doing an ad-hoc solution for the particular cube unfolding shape of my input.

+Learned something new about Rust: you can declare an immutable variable and initialize later.
+This can be useful, for example, when you want to assign the variable in different branches of an `if` or `match`.
+Rush checks that the variable is always assigned, and only once :)